-The Council for Exceptional Children (CEC) leads the field of special education in advocacy, standards and profession learning only because of an army of amazing volunteers.
+The Council for Exceptional Children (CEC) leads the field of special education in advocacy, standards and profession learning and practice only because of our amazing volunteers.
 CEC offers a variety of ways for our members to become involved and engaged, from short-term opportunities, to committee and board service.
-Every new volunteer is valued, brings something to enrich the organization, makes us more diverse and inclusive, and a step closer to achieving our mission.
+Every volunteer is valued, brings something to enrich the organization, makes us more diverse and inclusive, and a step closer to achieving our mission.

 This page is under construction.
 More oppurtinities are available and will be added.
 Return often or contact Sharon Rodriguez, Governance and Executive Services Coordinator, for further information.

 Volunteer opportunities are announced via Special Education Today, e-blasts, social media, and the CEC website.